pjrebsch/memorb/README.md

 These methods' return values will now be memoized on each instance of `WeekForecast`.
 The `rain_on?` method will memoize its return values based on the arguments supplied to it (in this case one argument since that's all it accepts), and the other methods will each memoize their single, independent return value.

-There are a few other benefits to using Memorb than just ease of implementation.
-Using instance variables directly can make default inspection of the instance more difficult, and unfortunately timed concurrent initial invocations of a method could result in unexpected computations of what was expected to be computed once.
-Memorb assists with the former and prevents the latter.

 ## Usage

-The first requirement is that a class must extend the `Memorb` module.

-Instance methods can be registered from a class definition with the `memorb.register` or `memorb!` methods by passing in a list of method names as was seen in the example from the previous section.
+Registration of methods tells Memorb to enable memoization for them once they are defined.
+There are a few ways to register instance methods with Memorb.
+A common requirement is that a class must integrate Memorb with `extend Memorb` except for classes that inherit from a class that already has.
+Registration can be done with `memorb.register` or `memorb!` from a class context.
+It is recommended in general that you register methods before defining them.

+### List form

+This is the form used in the example code snippet above where Memorb is given a list of method names to register.
+The provided names may be strings or symbols.

+Memorb can't know when that definition is going to occur, so if you mistype the name of a method you intend to register later, Memorb will anticipate the method's definition indefinitely and the method that you intended to register won't end up being memoized.
+For this reason (among others), the Prefix form described below is recommended.
+If you do use the List form, you can use `memorb.check_registrations!` once you expect the methods you registered to have all been defined.
+If there are any registrations that don't have a method definition, it will raise an error containing those names.

+### Prefix form

 Conveniently, methods defined using the `def` keyword return the method name, so the method definition can just be prefixed with a registration directive.
 This approach helps make apparent the fact that the method is being memoized when reading the method.